(scroll down for full course information)

 - Principles of Business: Management and Marketing (3 credits)

 In this course, students will learn the fundamentals of contemporary museum organization and administration, focusing on both the theoretical challenges that face 21st century museum directors as well as the practical aspects of a museum’s day-to-day operations.
 No longer considered treasure palaces with one authoritative voice, museums today are engaged with their audiences in both local and global settings; they are challenged to justify their relevance in the public sphere, constantly confronting issues of authority, social responsibility, and ethics.
 Students will consider these topics while learning about the practical areas of museum management, including leadership, planning, development, finance, governance, audience, digital museums, law, cultural patrimony and the assessment of museums’ public value.
 Through readings, lectures, online interviews with directors, and social media websites as well as site visits to Rome’s unparalleled collections and museums, students will encounter an international spectrum of critical and creative managers who are transforming museums and professional practices.
 While these topics are often associated with the role of director, this course is relevant to all students who wish to manage any assets or resources inside a museum, including personnel, finance, marketing, collections, curation, education, conservation, buildings, or equipment.

-Cultural Economics (3 credits)
+Economics of Culture and Heritage (3 credits)

 The Art of Display: Museology & Curatorship (3 credits)